bentonam/fakeit-examples/simple/README.md

 - Providing the minimum model definitions to generate data
 - Using the `document_index` variable

-There is 1 type of models that will be generated
+There is 1 type of model that will be generated

 - [Users](#users)